brendanmurty/murty.io/content/brendan/resume.md

 ### Software Engineer at [Deputy](https://www.deputy.com) (Feb 2021 - Present)

-I build features on top of Deputy’s core product and also build reports and custom features for our clients.
+I build features on top of Deputy’s core product, build reports and add custom features for our clients.

 I also build custom integrations with third-party systems.